abraunegg/onedrive/docs/usage.md

   - `$ sv status ~/service/*`

+> [!NOTE]
-For additional details, you can refer to Void's documentation on [Per-User Services](https://docs.voidlinux.org/config/services/user-services.html).
+> For additional details, you can refer to Void's documentation on [Per-User Services](https://docs.voidlinux.org/config/services/user-services.html)

 ### How to start a user systemd service at boot without user login?
 In some situations, it may be necessary for the systemd service to start without requiring your 'user' to log in.